navodjayawardhana/sip24-svelte/README.md

 5. Commit your changes and push them to your forked repository.
 6. Create a pull request to the main repository.

-These challenges are designed to push your skills further and give you hands-on experience with more complex application features.